MuellerMarvin/HamWork/readme.md

 <h4>Usage</h4>

-Copy everything in the HamWork.txt file into your imperial Java program, done.
+Copy everything in the HamWork.txt file into your imperial Java program inside the "Hamster Simulator" - done.

 <h1>Documentation</h1>